 2. Contact your Identity Provider administrator and request the SAML Identity Provider Metadata XML file.
-The XML could be an actual file that you download or a publicly accessible URL.
+The XML could be a file you download or a publicly accessible URL.

 Identity Provider - This service manages end-user authentication and can send SAML responses to SPs to authenticate end-users.
-Identity Providers usually connect to a user directory that stores the actual user accounts, such as LDAP, Active Directory, etc.
+Identity Providers usually connect to a user directory that stores the actual user accounts, such as LDAP or Active Directory.

-Common Examples: Google Identity Platform, Azure Active Directory, Active Directory Federation Services (ADFS), Shibboleth, One Login, Duo, Auth0, etc.
+Common Examples: Google Identity Platform, Azure Active Directory, Active Directory Federation Services (ADFS), Shibboleth, One Login, Duo, Auth0.